knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 [[[ code('e09d08a770') ]]]

+***TIP
+Starting with Symfony 4.4.1 and 5.0.1, instead of `anonymous: true` you will see `anonymous: lazy`.
+Both should not behave in any noticeably different way - it's basically the same.
+***

 Keep that.
 This allows *anonymous* requests to pass through this firewall so that users can access your public pages, without needing to login. *Even* if you want to require authentication on *every* page of your site, keep this.
 There's a different